 - severe anxiousness.

-- While panic disorder can certainly be serious, it is not immediately organ-threatening.
+- While panic disorder can certainly be serious, it is not immediately physically threatening.

 - A variety of treatments are available, including several effective medications, and specific forms of psychotherapy.

-- People who experience panic attacks can use a number of lifestyle changes like aerobic exercise, avoiding alcohol, caffeine, and illicit drugs, as well as stress-management techniques to help decrease anxiety.
+- People who have panic attacks can use a number of lifestyle changes like aerobic exercise, avoiding triggers like alcohol, caffeine, and illicit drugs, as well as stress-management techniques to help decrease anxiety.